techieeliot/advanced-javascript-fundamentals/lesson-1/notes.md

 - Should try to use the literal syntax for everything..
 You can use it on RegExp, Error.. and Date (no literal)

 #### Gotchas
+I learned something here about the new keyword.
+Recircle the wagons here.

 ```js
 const foo = false